MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-connect-to-a-usb-device--uwp-app-.md

 -   Protocol code: The protocol that the device uses.

 For example, the SuperMUTT device is a vendor-defined device and that information is indicated by class code is FF.
 If your device shows class code as FEh, subclass code as 02h, and protocol code 00h, you can conclude that the device is a class-compliant IrDA bridge device.
-Your Windows Store app can communicate with devices that belong to these device classes:
+Your UWP app can communicate with devices that belong to these device classes:

 -   ActiveSync
 -   CdcControl